 - 1. Fill out biographical information in the first portion of the internship evaluation (last name, first name, DePaul ID, intern program, role) - 2.
-There are two assessments that should be done in addition to portfolio and hourly logs: - a.
+This assessment (in addition to portfolio and hourly logs) reflects: - a.
 NELP Standards (For detailed information, please see the NPBEA booklet.) - b.
 IL Administrative Code Competency Tasks